Are your employees on zero-hours or term-time only contracts?

 The Supreme Court has upheld the Court of Appeal’s earlier decision that part-year workers are entitled to a minimum of 5.6 weeks annual leave per holiday year.

 Their holiday entitlement shouldn’t be pro-rated even though they don’t work all year round (like some colleagues).

-Furthermore, employers need to be careful when calculating holiday pay for such employees.
-If you’re unsure, get in touch immediately.
+Furthermore, employers must be careful when calculating employee holiday pay.
+If you’re unsure, please get in touch right away.